New York Like a Native

 We'll see signs of Bushwick's brewing history, fueled by a German population, in mansions and closed breweries.
 We'll see a few signs of the neighborhood's Italian heritage, and more that reflect the Latino (Puerto Rican, Dominican, Mexican, Ecuadorian) presence that later transformed Bushwick.

-While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and local political leadership.
+While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and political leadership.
 We'll see a park named for a brave crusader against drug dealing.

 And we'll see the new investment, both recent and in-process, that has both drawn media attention as well as local resistance to gentrification, given displacement of the majority Hispanic population.
 It's at the heart of some recent debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."

-Note: we could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, focusing on the street art and (on weekends) some galleries.
+Note: we could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, touching on the street art and (on weekends) some galleries.
 But we also can spend a full tour looking more broadly at these changing and charged neighborhoods.

 Contact me